 Grab a huge potato.
 I love to use Indonesia potatoes because they are not so starchy and will not give the floury texture after they’re cooked.
-I avoid USA potatoes whenever I make my rösti.
+I avoid starchy potatoes whenever I make my rösti.
 They just don’t turn out right whenever I use them ):

 Most websites will tell you to grate the potatoes.
 I tried it, and I hated it.
 The potatoes became very mushy and watery and ewwww.
 You’ll need to squeeze out the water from the potatoes before you cook them otherwise the rösti won’t be good.
 And in order to squeeze the water, you’ll need a cheesecloth or tea towel or something that can drain the water – too troublesome in my opinion (because more things to wash!)
 So what I always do is I will slice them into thin strips, using a sharp knife.